apoz/flash-cards/Kubernetes.md

 They can be created using a YAML configuration file.
 Any k8s definition file (YAML) has the following top level (required) fields:
-* apiVersion: Version of the k8s api you are using to create the object.
+* *apiVersion*: Version of the k8s api you are using to create the object.
 Example: v1
-* kind: Type of object we're trying to create.
+* *kind*: Type of object we're trying to create.
 Example: Pod.
-* metadata: Data about the object in the form of a dictionary.
+* *metadata*: Data about the object in the form of a dictionary.
   * It contains name, labels, etc
-* spec: Specification section.
+* *spec*: Specification section.
 Additional information for the object.
 It is also a dict.
   * For example: containers that is an array with pairs name, image

 ## Command reference